status-im/nim-json-rpc/README.md

 As no return type was specified in this example, `result` defaults to the `JsonNode` type from `std/json`.

-The parameters can be defined by using [do notation](https://nim-lang.org/docs/manual.html#procedures-do-notation).
-This allows any Nim types to be used as RPC parameters.
+Parameters are defined with the [do notation](https://nim-lang.org/docs/manual.html#procedures-do-notation), allowing any Nim types to be used.

-Here's how to pass a `string` to an RPC and return a `string`.
+Here's how to pass a `string` to an RPC and return a `string`:

 ```nim
 # Specify how strings are converted to JSON